 Certain tests are given at

-each prenatal visit to monitor for high blood pressure and preeclampsia.
+each prenatal visit to check for preeclampsia.
 These

-Other tests may also be used to monitor for signs of
+Other tests may also be used to check for signs of

 Tests for women who have preeclampsia